tinysun212/test-repo-1/install.md

       /libncurses-devel   6.0-4.20160305
       /libiconv-devel     1.14-3
 ```
+// NOW USE clang 3.7.1-1 from Cygwin released
 Prepare Clang 3.8 version
 -------------------------
   You can download it in https://github.com/tinysun212/swift-cygwin-bin or build yourself.
   If you build the swift binary successfully, you will also get your clang build.

+// NOW NO NEED TO PATCH cc, c++, clang, clang++
 Replace cc, c++, clang, clang++
 -------------------------------
 ```